kuceram2/mobile-robot/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r /cmd_vel:=/diff_cont/cmd_vel_unstamped
 ```

 6. When done creating the map, you can save it in rviz using SLAM_toolbox panel that can be added in top left corner menu.
+Map will be saved in the directory slam toolbox is being run from.

 ![robot enviroment](resource/enviroment2.jpg)
 <b>robot enviroment</b>